“Are you ready to order, sir?”

 Again, Aleksir nodded.
 “I was supposed to meet her Unity contact.”

 Egil considered this a moment.
 “I see.
-Sorry,” he said, “For…what just happened.
+Sorry,” he said, “For interrupting, and for…what just happened.
 I, ah, can’t control it.
 To answer your question, no, this isn’t about Devikra.”

 “But this is perfect!
 She just had a vision—,”